 -

-Experience & Preparation
+Experience and Preparation

 -